Nonvascular Plants: Examples, Definition & Characteristics

-Although nonvascular plants are often thought of as simple or overlooked completely, they are in fact very interesting and unique plants.
+Nonvascular plants, also known as bryophytes, are small, simple plants without a vascular system.
+They are divided into three different types, including mosses, liverworts, and hornworts.
+Although nonvascular plants are often thought of as simple or overlooked completely, they are in fact interesting and unique plants.
 As long as they have a water source, they are able to survive on almost any kind of surface.
 They can also reproduce both sexually and asexually, which makes life as a small plant a little easier.
-Nonvascular plants are also very important to the environment they live in and the animals with which they share their environment.
+Nonvascular plants are also very important to the environment they live in and the animals and plants that share the environment.

 "This just saved me about $2,000 and 1 year of my life." — Student

 "I learned in 20 minutes what it took 3 months to learn in class." — Student